Ken Carslaw

+Education

-He was educated at the University of Birmingham (BSc, 1989) and the University of East Anglia (MSc, 1991; PhD, 1994).
+Carslaw was educated at the University of Birmingham (BSc, 1989) and the University of East Anglia (MSc, 1991; PhD, 1994).

+Career and research

 He was awarded a Philip Leverhulme Prize in 2001, a Royal Society Wolfson Research Merit Award in 2011 and the American Geophysical Union Ascent Award in 2014.
 He is a Thomson Reuters Highly Cited Scientist.

-He is Executive editor of Atmospheric Chemistry and Physics.
+He is Co-Chief Editor of the Journal Atmospheric Chemistry and Physics.

-Awards and honors

-Carslaw was elected as a Fellow of the American Geophysical Union in 2019.
+Carslaw was elected as a Fellow of the American Geophysical Union in 2019, and a Fellow of the Royal Society (FRS) in 2024.